wmealing/wmealing.github.io/toshiba-toughpad-fz-g1-3.md

 ## Brightness:

 The brightness controls in gnome 3 / Fedora 32 do not work out of the box.
+These instructions have also been tested on Red Hat Enterprise Linux 8.

 You need to create file /usr/share/X11/xorg.conf.d/20-intel.conf and place this in file: